 While virtual events can’t fully replace coming together, here are a few of the many online poetry resources available:

-A partial list of black-run literary journals and organizations you can support (courtesy of Natalie Eilbert)
+Support black-run literary journals and organizations (courtesy of Natalie Eilbert)

 Support MoAD Lit & Open Mic Nights